 The Beinecke’s collections are at once immense and focused.
 Consequently, materials offered as gifts to the Library might duplicate materials already in our collections or extend beyond the scope of our collecting areas.
 The Library is, therefore, unable to accept all materials offered as gifts to the collection; where possible, Library staff may refer donors to other libraries.
 Gifts received without prior curatorial consultation may be returned or discarded without acknowledgment.

-NOTE: during the Beinecke Library’s 2021 phased reopening no unsolicited gifts can be accepted; PLEASE DO NOT send books, manuscripts or other materials to the Library without consulting the appropriate curator or Lucy Mulroney, Associate Director of Collections, Research and Education: email@example.com.
+NOTE: the Beinecke Library is not currently accepting unsolicited gifts; PLEASE DO NOT send books, manuscripts or other materials to the Library without consulting the appropriate curator or Cheryl Beredo.

 Information for Donors